 top of page

-Here is the thing, it's a delicate balance when you have an intracellular hydration issue.
-So many variables in a day can effect how well you manage the effects.
-Trust me I've been in some BAD scary places with this issue.
-So to make my long story longer, I feel quite in control on managing this until I wasnt this week.
+It's a delicate balance when you have an intracellular hydration issue.
+So many variables in a day can affect how well you manage the effects.
+Trust me, I've been in some BAD scary places with this issue.
+So, to make my long story longer, I feel quite in control on managing this until this week.
 I had to have an appointment with my primary since my cardiologist was out of office.
-After appointment I realize I certainly caused the issue with my choices.
+After the appointment I realized I certainly caused the issue with my choices.

-She said fill a little container each day with one teaspoon and add throughout day as I eat with the goal of using it.
-Maintain electrolytes too.
-This would help me monitor this issue.
+She said to fill a little container each day with one teaspoon of salt and add it to my meals throughout day with the goal of using it all up, and continue to maintain my electrolytes too.
+These steps would help me monitor the issue.

 Disclaimer: Rise Above Lyme makes no claims about any possible benefit of using any product mentioned within this site.
 Always consult with your doctor before adding anything.
 The information shared is based on personal experience, years of accumulated researched resources from Lyme Literate doctors and polls conducted within Lyme groups from actual patient experience using these solution ideas.